cubeee/world-recolor/README.md

 ## Current features
 * Reduce lightness of tiles
 * Change hue and saturation values of tiles
+* Restrict recolors by region ids
+  * Included regions restricts recoloring to only the given regions
+  * Excluded regions disables recoloring inside the given regions.
+Raids are excluded by default.

 ## Possible future features
 * Recolor tile colors on the minimap